**PixelCNC v1.69b - User Guide**

 ### 2D/2.5D Offset Milling: Smoothing ###

-This parameter can help reduce dramatic changes in direction, sharp corners, etc on internal cuts that hog out material by softening the shape of the interior cuts generated.
+This parameter can help reduce dramatic changes in direction, sharp corners, etc.. on internal cuts that hog out material, by softening the shape of the interior cutpaths that are generated.
 This can result in the actual distance between neighboring cuts deviating from the specified cut Stepover, mostly causing areas of cuts to become spaced further apart.
 It is recommended that the cut stepover distance be decreased when using this parameter.

 ### 2D Profile Milling: Outline Mode ###

-The outline mode option for the profiling operation will ignore any contours contained within the outer-most contours for the specified threshold level.
-This is useful for cutting out a project after it has been carved.
-It is useful to include tabs when cutting out a project to ensure the workpiece doesn't move into the cutter once the entirety of the outline contour has been traversed.
-If outline mode is enabled a second option will appear which allows specifying whether the profiling operation should outline the outer-most pockets or the outer-most islands.
+The outline mode option for the profiling operation will ignore any nested contours that result from the chosen contour source.
+The option is accompanied by a toggle for selecting whether the operation should only generate cutpaths for the outer-most pocket contours or outer-most island contours.
+The outline mode option is useful for cutting out a project after it has been carved.
+Users may wish to include tabs when cutting out a project to ensure the workpiece doesn't move into the cutter once the entirety of the outline contour has been traversed.

 ### 2D Profile Milling: Cut Width ###

-Successive profiling cuts can be generated which approach the inner-most cut by using a non-zero cut width parameter.
-This does not indicate the width of the actual resulting profile cuts but instead corresponds to the distance between the inner-most and outer-most profiling cuts that are produced.
-Cuts are generated at 'stepover' increments starting with the most-distant from the canvas and progressing to the inner-most at the canvas surface.
-The width of the channel produced by a given cut width is equal to the cut width plus the cutter's diameter.
+Successive profiling cuts can be generated which approach the final contour (plus offset) cuts by using a non-zero cut width.
+This does not indicate the width of the actual resulting profile cuts themselves, but instead corresponds to the distance between the inner-most and outer-most profiling cuts that are produced.
+Cuts are generated at 'stepover' increments starting with the most-distant from the contour+offset and progress to the inner-most at the contour+offset.
+The width of the channel produced by a given cut width is equal to the cut width parameter plus the cutter's diameter.
+If tabbing is used with a nonzero Cut Width then outer cuts will only be generated down to the tab height specified, and only the inner-most cut along the contour+offset will cut to the full depth.

 ### 2D Profile Milling: Tab Spacing/Length/Height ###